 Thousands of people in Pennsylvania and millions across the United States utilize some type of medical device to improve and potentially save their lives.

 However, with breakthroughs and innovations in medical devices also comes the potential for complications and other issues once the device is implanted.

 While some medical devices have a history of successful use in patients, others have proven to be hazardous and unreliable, often causing more pain than good.

-Our team of medical device lawyers at PhillyLaw LLC is here to help you collect the compensation you deserve from companies that manufacture defective medical devices and harm you in the process.
+Our team of medical device lawyers at PhillyLaw are here to help you collect the compensation you deserve from companies that manufacture defective medical devices and harm you in the process.

 How Do Defective Medical Devices Get Into the Marketplace?